emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  May 31st Meetup
+#  June 28th Meetup

-Next meetup will be on Wednesday May 31st.
+Next meetup will be on Wednesday June 28th.

-Jack Rusher will do a talk, "A Forgotten Dream"
+Final lightning talk edition before the summer break.
+We'll also have the very first Emacs Quiz!
+Come and play

-Apart from that we'll do our usual lightning talk open mic.
-We've had some great impromptu lightning talks, and we definitely want to see more of those.
-Emacs Berlin is a friendly and inclusive community.
-If you have anything to share then we want to hear your voice!
+As always there will be snacks and drinks, and you can hang around afterwards in the FooBar to toast to another successful season of Emacs Berlin.

 ### Location